varabyte/kobweb/README.md

 here, we recommend a convention which, if followed, may make it easier to allow new readers of your codebase to get around.

-First, create a root folder called **components**.
+First, as a sibling to pages, create a folder called **components**.
 Within it, add:

-* **layouts** - High-level composables that provide reusable page layouts.
-Most (all?) of your `@Page` pages will start by calling a page layout function immediately.
+* **layouts** - High-level composables that provide entire page layouts.
+Most (all?) of your `@Page` pages will start by calling a page layout function first.
+You may only have a single layout for your entire site.
-* **sections** - Medium-level composables that represent areas inside your pages, themselves delegating to many children composables.
-If you have multiple layouts, it's likely that would share these sections.
-Nav headers and footers are great candidates for this subfolder.
+* **sections** - Medium-level composables that represent compound areas inside your pages, organizing a collection of many children composables.
+If you have multiple layouts, it's likely sections would be shared across them.
+For example, nav headers and footers are great candidates for this subfolder.
 * **widgets** - Low-level composables.
-One-off pieces that are extremely flexible to re-use all around your site.
-A visitor counter component would be a good candidate for this subfolder.
+Focused UI pieces that you may want to re-use all around your site.
+For example, a stylized visitor counter would be a good candidate for this subfolder.

-# Work in progress / known issues
+# Work in progress

+Current ETA to MVP: Mid-November 2021 (or even sooner 🤞)

 The following items are on our radar but not yet done:

-* Markdown + Silk integrations are fragile
 * `kobweb export` - Generate a static version of your site
   * and add `kobweb run --env prod` which can serve that static site
-* Dynamic routes - Allow people to visit `mysite.com/blog/1234` which gets redirected to some page with "1234" passed in as a parameter.
+* Dynamic routes - Allow people to visit `mysite.com/blog/1234` which gets redirected to some page registered at `pages/blog/{id}` with "1234" passed in as a parameter.
-* API routes - Functions you can define, like pages, which will get triggered when the user visits an associated URL (like `mysite.com/api/hello`)
+* API routes - Serverless functions which you can define (and annotate, like `@Page`s), which will get triggered when the user visits an associated URL (like `mysite.com/api/hello`)
 * Breakpoints - An intuitive way to have Silk composables behave differently based on the size of the page (inspired by [Chakra UI's feature of the same name](https://chakra-ui.com/docs/features/responsive-styles).

-They are coming!
-Thank you for your patience.
+* The Silk API is still undergoing late-stage design and needs to be finalized and polished
+* Persistence APIs (or at least guidance using existing Web Compose APIs)
+* An example website using Kobweb

 # Templates